-Bees produce honey, nectar, royal jelly, beeswax, pollen, beebread, and a glue-like substance called propolis used to protect and fill cracks within a hive.
+Bees produce honey, nectar, royal jelly, beeswax, pollen, beebread, and a glue-like substance called propolis to protect and fill cracks within a hive.
 Each product is essential for the survival of the honeybee colony.
 Bees use honey, pollen, beebread, and nectar as food for the entire colony.
 Royal jelly is used to give nutrition to the larvae and queen.

-Not only are these products beneficial for bees, but our civilization also finds nutritional value and medicinal uses for them as well.
+Not only are these products beneficial for bees, but our civilization finds nutritional value and medicinal uses for them as well.
 Honey contains nutrients such as vitamins and minerals, B6, Niacin, and Thiamin.